Studios Spotlight - Behind the scenes at Space Studios Manchester

-With so many new and expanding studio spaces springing up around the UK, we are taking a look behind the scenes of some of the facilities – many of which are highlighted in our UK Studios Supplement.
+With so many new and expanding studio spaces springing up around the UK, we are taking a look behind the scenes of some of the facilities – many of which are highlighted in our World of Studios - UK edition.

 Here we speak to the team at Space Studios Manchester about the well-known production space, that has hosted a raft of high-profile titles including Morbius, Peaky Blinders and The Crown.
 We also hear from the team at Screen Manchester on facilitating production across the city.

 Can you tell us a little about the history and funding of the facility?

 Space Studios, Screen Manchester and Sharp Project, was founded in 2016 and is financed by Manchester City Council.
 A total of 245,000 sq ft of dedicated production space based within our secure campus of over 700,000 sq ft consists of three 10,000 sq ft bespoke, high-end stage conversions, mixed with two new, purpose-built 11,000 sq ft stages that have been built from the ground up, including the 30,000 sq ft Stage 6.

 The facility also includes dedicated support spaces comprising production offices, make-up, costume, workshops and prop stores.
 The studio campus is centrally located in the West Gorton area of Manchester.
 As part of a commitment to reduce our carbon footprint, we recently covered our stages with solar panels creating a renewable energy supply.

 Space Studios’ success is driven by the world-class crew living and working in Manchester and the north-west region, matched by the world-class stage space on offer, and by the comprehensive support service that Screen Manchester (Manchester City Council’s Film Office) provides for all types of production from high-end TV, feature films and commercials.

 Can you talk about some of the recent productions you have hosted?